bandada-infra/bandada/README.md

 # e.g. git push origin v2.0.0
 ```

-After pushing the new git tag, a workflow will be triggered and will publish the Bandada packages on [npm](https://www.npmjs.com/) and release a new version on Github with its changelogs automatically.
+After pushing the new git tag, a workflow will be triggered to publish the Bandada packages on [npm](https://www.npmjs.com/) and release a new version on GitHub with its changelogs automatically.